scottgal/mostlylucid.dse/code_evolver/TOOL_INVOCATION_GUIDE.md

 # Tool Invocation Guide

-Complete guide to using the unified tool invocation system in Code Evolver, including `call_tool()`, parallel execution, and tool chaining.
+Complete guide to using the unified tool invocation system in mostlylucid DiSE, including `call_tool()`, parallel execution, and tool chaining.

 ## Table of Contents